Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Discussion

 The parameter analysis of MLD-BFM demonstrated that block size constitutes a critical determinant of prediction accuracy, with the $2 \times 2$ configuration yielding the highest performance.
 The result is consistent with previous findings obtained using classification-based algorithms \cite{Peng2025}.
-Importantly, the present study extends the observation to continuous multi-DoF regression, providing early evidence of the suitability of MLD-BFM features for regression models.
-This configuration likely achieves an optimal trade-off between capturing local spatial dependencies and preserving signal complexity across channels, thereby maximizing feature expressiveness, whereas larger blocks may attenuate descriptor discriminability.
+The present study extends this observation to continuous multi-DoF regression, providing early evidence of the suitability of MLD-BFM features for regression models.
+The superior performance obtained with small spatial blocks ($2 \times 2$) reflects an optimal trade-off between capturing local spatial dependencies and preserving signal complexity across channels, thereby maximizing feature expressiveness, whereas larger blocks may attenuate descriptor discriminability.

-While previous studies employing classification models reported improved performance with increasing temporal window lengths \cite{Peng2025}, our results indicate an optimal window duration of approximately 150 ms. This discrepancy likely reflects differences in experimental design and objectives.
-In the study reported in \cite{Peng2025}, participants were instructed to perform discrete movements held for 4~s, focusing on the classification of static contractions, whereas our study involves continuous regression of dynamic sinusoidal movements.

-The temporal sensitivity analysis confirmed that a 150~ms window represents the optimal parameter, yielding the highest $\mathrm{R}^2_{\mathrm{vw}}$ scores across all tested regressors.
-This window provides an effective trade-off by capturing sufficient signal dynamics while minimizing redundancy.
-The optimality of the 150~ms window may be directly related to the 0.5 Hz frequency of the sinusoidal tasks used in this study, which provides adequate temporal resolution to capture meaningful signal fluctuations.

-However, the literature highlights movement speed as a critical factor influencing algorithm performance, as fast and forceful movements generate large, distinctive EMG patterns, whereas slow movements produce subtler and noisier variations in myoelectric signals \cite{Tully2025}.
-Indeed, previous studies have demonstrated a robust correlation between increased movement speed and the corresponding rise in myoelectric activity \cite{Porta2024}.
-Given that most decoders are trained on homogeneous single-speed datasets, and that limited variability in training speeds can impair generalization and degrade decoder performance, future studies should investigate whether training on heterogeneous tasks comprising both slow and fast movements alters the optimal temporal window duration.

 The findings indicated that smaller block steps consistently outperformed larger ones.
 This dependency was particularly critical for linear regression models (Ridge and Lasso).
 The block step determines the density and distribution of the blocks, and smaller steps maximize overlap, preserving continuity and spatial interactions between neighboring regions.
 As a result, they provide more informative feature representations and finer spatial resolution.
 Conversely, increasing the block step can be leveraged to reduce computational complexity and accelerate model processing, creating a relevant trade-off between accuracy and computational efficiency—especially in real-time applications with hardware constraints.